 Preheat the oven to 230 ˚C.

 Punch the dough down, then knead again on a lightly floured surface for 6-7 minutes.
 Press the dough out onto a floured baking tray until about 1 cm-thick.
 Use your fingers to create indents in the dough.
 Scatter with olives and rosemary leaves, the drizzle with extra oil and scatter with salt.
-Bake in the centre of the oven for 15-20 minutes or until well coloured and cooked through.
+Bake in the centre of the oven for 15-20 minutes or until golden and cooked through.
 Cool on a wire rack.
 Serve with extra virgin olive for dipping or some goat’s cheese and eat it as you walk through your olive grove, willing the trees to grow.

 Photography by Alan Benson.
 Styling by Lucy Tweed.
 Food preparation by Tammi Kwok.
 Creative concept by Belinda So.